-- firmware upgradable with new music genres, features, algorithms, …
+- firmware upgradable with new music genres like how to dance to reggae music, features, algorithms,…

 It did get a pretty good recognition in the industry and in the press (see some articles listed below), but my biggest pride is to have been able to get people as different as artists and computer nerds work together as a team, and I’ll dare to say almost as a “family” in some instances, to build this technically challenging product.

 Checkout this commercial about the MP back in 2001…